ashwinbhaskar/android-ephemeral/README.md

 # android-ephemeral

-This is a small library to help you store ephemeral values which can be either persistable or in memory.
-To persist the values the library uses shared preferences.
+A super lightweight library to help you store/retrieve ephemeral values which can be either persisted (in shared preferences) or put in memory.

 ## Dependency
 In your build.gradle file add the following in dependencies
 ```
-implementation 'io.github.ashwinbhaskar:ephemeral-android:0.1.0'
+implementation 'io.github.ashwinbhaskar:ephemeral-android:1.0.0'
 ```

 ## Usage